 In this mortgage example, we have illustrated the distinction between promises and payments, and what it means to be risk-averse with respect to promises.
-We now turn to the general version of the model, which treats the indirect utility functions φ_B and φ_L as primitives.
+We now turn to the general version of the model, which treats the indirect utility functions $\phi_B$ and $\phi_L$ as primitives.
 We provide a set of assumptions (assumptions 2 and 3 below) that generalize equations (1) and (3).
 These assumptions ensure that both lenders and the borrower are risk averse with respect to promises, and that it is efficient for the lender to insure the borrower.
-We then prove a general result, proposition 3, that shows that so long as these assumptions are satisfied, there exists an equilibrium with non-contingent contracts.
-The model of mortgage lending we have described in this section satisfies
+We then prove a general result, Proposition 3, which shows that as long as these assumptions are satisfied, there exists an equilibrium with non-contingent contracts.
+The model of mortgage lending that we have described in this section satisfies the assumptions of our general model, meaning that Proposition 1 is a consequence of our general result, Proposition 3.